 MUDRA is responsible for refinancing all Last Mile Financiers like Non-Banking Finance Companies, MFIs, Societies, Trusts, Section 8 Companies, SFBs and RRBs that engages in lending practices to micro and small business entities connected with manufacturing, trading, services, and agri-allied activities.
 MUDRA forms a partnership with state and regional level financial intermediaries to extend financial support to Last Mile Financier of small and micro business enterprises.

-MUDRA offers three level of financing under the Pradhan Mantri MUDRA Yojana (PMMY), named as ‘Shishu’, ‘Kishor’ and ‘Tarun’.
-These three levels of loans portray the stage of growth and development along with funding requirements of the entrepreneur and acts as a reference phase for the next phase of growth.
+MUDRA offers three levels of financing under the Pradhan Mantri MUDRA Yojana (PMMY), named as ‘Shishu’, ‘Kishor’ and ‘Tarun’.
+These three levels of loans portray the stage of growth and development along with the funding requirements of the entrepreneur and act as a reference phase for the next phase of growth.
 The loaning amount in the different levels are as under:-

 a.
 Shishu: provides loans up to Rs.
 50 thousand